-Uncovering the root cause of knee pain is important - if left untreated it can lead to recurring issues and may impact your ability to play sport in the future.
+Uncovering the root cause of knee pain is important – if left untreated it can lead to recurring issues and may impact your ability to play sports in the future.

 Similarly to wrist injuries, sports that require a lot of arm movement also leave you susceptible to elbow pain.
 One of the best-known sporting injuries in this category is known as tennis elbow (official name – lateral epicondylitis).
 This condition involves pain over the outside of the joint and can make it difficult for the sufferer to grip objects.
 Despite its name, most patients with this condition don't play tennis.

 Other elbow injuries include fractures from trauma and nerve compression (radial tunnel syndrome and cubital tunnel syndrome are typical examples).
 As with other joint injuries/conditions, if left untreated elbow pain can become a recurring issue that may affect your ability to participate in sport.

 The shoulder is a complex part of the body and therefore can be the cause of many sports injuries.
 The rotator cuff in particular is often affected, with tendonitis of the cuff and tears seen regularly by sports therapists.

 Another condition called frozen shoulder can also be a problem.
 This is where the joint stiffens and almost locks, inhibiting mobilisation.
 On the flip side of this, shoulder instability is a problem that makes the shoulder joint loose and prone to dislocation.

 What will happen when I see a sports therapist?

 While sports therapists may use different approaches and techniques, generally your treatment will follow this format: